-The Compensation Committee regularly reviews executive compensation best practices and makes changes to the Company's programs as appropriate.
+The Compensation Committee, with input from our independent compensation consultant, regularly reviews executive compensation best practices and makes changes to the Company's programs as appropriate.
 Our program reflects best practices as follows:

-What We Do What We Don't Do
+What We Do

-- ✓ Emphasize pay for performance to align executive compensation with our business strategy and promote creation of long-term shareholder value. - Use multiple sources of data including peer group and survey information as reference points to assess total target compensation. - Require double-trigger vesting of equity awards upon a change in control. - ✓ Impose clawback provisions enabling recovery of annual and long-term incentive compensation, non-qualified pension benefits, and severance payments under the Officer Severance Program in the event of detrimental activity. - Maintain stock ownership and post-retirement stock holding requirements for executive officers. - Require non-compete and non-solicitation agreements during employment and post-employment, as permissible under local law - ✓ Provide minimal executive perquisites. - ✓ Design compensation programs with controls to mitigate risk. - Engage an independent compensation consultant that advises the Compensation Committee on executive compensation and non-employee director compensation matters and performs no other services for Xerox. - Conduct continuous shareholder outreach to discuss matters related to executive compensation and corporate governance.
+- Emphasize pay for performance to align executive compensation with our business strategy and promote creation of long-term shareholder value. - Use multiple sources of data including peer group and survey information as reference points to assess total target compensation. - Require double-trigger vesting of equity awards upon a change in control. - Recover from executive officers the amount of any erroneously awarded incentive-based compensation in the event of an accounting Restatement. - Impose clawback provisions enabling recovery of compensation, in the event of detrimental activity. - Maintain stock ownership holding requirements for executive officers. - Require non-compete and non-solicitation agreements during employment and post-employment, as permissible under local law - ✓ Provide minimal executive perquisites. - ✓ Design compensation programs with controls to mitigate risk. - Engage an independent compensation consultant that advises the Compensation Committee on executive compensation and non-employee director compensation matters. - Conduct continuous shareholder outreach to discuss matters related to executive compensation and corporate governance.